luuleitner/deepMTJ/README.md

 ## #deepMTJ
 ### Automatic muscle tendon junction tracking using deep learning

-`#deepMTJ` is a time efficient tool based on deep learning (>7x faster than previous algorithms) for automatic tracking of the muscle tendon junction (MTJ) in ultrasound images.
-We built `#deepMTJ` to support clinical biomechanists and locomotion researchers with a reliable open-source tool for gait analysis.
+`#deepMTJ` is a tool based on deep learning for automatic tracking of the muscle tendon junction (MTJ) in ultrasound images.
+We built `#deepMTJ` to support clinical biomechanists and locomotion researchers with an open-source tool for gait analysis.

 <p align="center">
 <img src="https://github.com/luuleitner/deepMTJ/blob/master/Examples/deepMTJ_Summary.png" width="80%">
 </p>

-For robust and precise predictions (i.e. match human labelling accuracy) of muscle tendon junctions in ultrasound images we employ convolutional neural networks with an attention mechanism.
-The provided networks were trained on a large (training 6400 frames/validation 1600 frames/test 1147 frames) and highly diverse dataset of healthy and impaired subjects performing full range of motion and maximum contractions.
-Due to the clear separation of individual subjects into a training and test set, we demonstrate that our approach is capable of tracking the MTJ on previously unseen subjects.
+We employ convolutional neural networks with an attention mechanism.
+The provided networks were trained on a large (training 6400 frames/validation 1600 frames/test 1147 frames) and diverse dataset of healthy and impaired subjects performing full range of motion and maximum contractions.

 This repository provides the complete `#deepMTJ` Python source code for annotation, training and prediction.
 With `#deepMTJ` you can:
 - train your own networks from scratch